wxmlfile/eslint-plugin-wxml/website/docs/rules/report-wxml-syntax-error.md

 ::: tip wxml

-`eslint-plugin-wxml` using `@wxml/parser` ad parser to parse `wxml` source code, it provide `wxml` syntax error message.
+`eslint-plugin-wxml` using `@wxml/parser` as parser to parse `wxml` source code, it provide `wxml` syntax error message.
 If you think this rules contain `bug`, please report it by [github issue](https://github.com/wxmlfile/eslint-plugin-wxml/issues).

 :::